lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Full metagenomic sequencing would be a less biased assessment to study all organisms in a symbiosis, at least when one expects more endophytic microbes.

 Full metagenomics sequencing is inefficient if symbionts are lowly abundant in plant tissue, and hence the method becomes highly cost-inefficient.
-Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories, thereby capitalising on opportunities of the FAIR data age and the diverity thereoff.
+Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories, thereby capitalising on opportunities of the FAIR data age and the diversity thereoff.
 We demonstrated this before in chapter \ref{foul play}, where we serendipitously found bacterial genomes as a by-product of the _A. filiculoides_ genome assembly.
 @Delmont2016 extracted three bacterial genomes from the tardigrade genome in a similar fashion, using advanced visualisation and multiple sequencing libraries to puzzle apart the scaffolds of multiple organisms in a single assembly.
 Additionally, a study may benefit from using public data for the scope of the inquiry can be easily widened to include related species and their metagenomes.
 Naturally, the feasibility of such an undertaking depends on data availability in repositories and the complexity of the bacterial community associated with any host.
-Given that sufficient data is available, the challenge is using metagenomics techniques to retrieve these genomes from data generated in experimental designs not intended for metagenomics.
+Given that sufficient data is available, the challenge remains to use metagenomics techniques to retrieve these genomes from data generated in experimental designs not intended for metagenomics.
 Such data could be sequencing libraries of bulk DNA extractions, combining host DNA and DNA of associated microbes.
 When a host has many microbe associations, this increases demands on the experimental design and variety of input data, especially when these microbes are similar.
 One such multi-partite association is the subject studied here: the aquatic ferns of the _Azolla_ genus.